Palm Beach State College

 Palm Beach State College is a public college in Lake Worth, Florida.
 It is part of the Florida College System.
-Palm Beach State College enrolls nearly 25,000 students in over 100 programs of study including bachelor of applied science, associate in arts and associate in science degree programs, and short-term certificates, as well as continuing education and avocational courses.
+Palm Beach State College enrolls 40,000 students in 170 programs of study including bachelor of applied science, associate in arts and associate in science degree programs, and short-term certificates, as well as continuing education and avocational courses.
 In 2009, the college started its first baccalaureate program, a Bachelor of Applied Science degree in Supervision & Management.